gf-eaton/procedures/codesys/status.md

 ## Week 2023-10-30 @ 2023-11-03
  - [x] Brossard office still in moving mode
    -  Unavailability or limited access to network and equipments
-   -  No communication about status
+   -  No communication about or status of Brossard progresses
+ - [ ] Use Yassine's device to investigate issues
+ - [ ]

 ### Known Issues
 - 1.0C3